-In accordance with the Public Libraries Act, if a Board Member is convicted of an indictable offence, the Member is disqualified from the Board and his or her seat becomes vacant.
+In accordance with the Public Libraries Act, if a Board Member is convicted of an indictable offence, the Member is disqualified from the Board and their seat becomes vacant.
 The Board shall declare the seat vacant and notify the appointing Council accordingly.